DETAILED ACTION

 a spacer disposed within the tube and placed between the tube and the control element, the spacer comprising at least one wire formed in a coil and configured to reduce sliding friction between the tube and the control element [Catheter 130 includes an elongated, helical coil spring 136 that encloses a longitudinally extending passageway.
 In a terminal portion 138 of coil spring 136 adjoining the distal end thereof, successive loops of coil spring 136 are longitudinally separated (Racz Col 8:17-31)] and configured to reduce sliding friction between the tube and the control element [wherein as depicted in Racz Fig. 10, the coil spring 136 physically separating/spacing away the free portion 152 of filament 146 (control element) from the flexible tube 140 (tube) is considered to read on being configured to reduce sliding friction between the tube and the control element].

 However, while Racz discloses and depicts the coil as having a non-zero pitch [In a terminal portion 138 of coil spring 136 adjoining the distal end thereof, successive loops of coil spring 136 are longitudinally separated.
 Proximal of terminal portion 138 successive loops of coil spring 136 are bottomed out (Racz Col 8:19-23, Fig. 10), wherein a non-zero pitch is considered to define a pitch that is an undisclosed variable times the diameter of the coil] and further notes that the spacing between successive loops of the coil [pitch] is considered to be a result effective variable in that changing the pitch of the coil affects the flexibility and ease of steering the device [As shown in FIG. 3, the longitudinal separation between successive loops of coil spring 36 within the embrace of flexible tube 40 is repeated through a terminal portion 64 of coil spring 36 adjoining distal end 34 thereof.
 This arrangement increases the lateral flexibility in catheter 10 at terminal portion 64 of coil spring 36, and that in turn facilitates steering movements of the type illustrated in FIG. 5B… The portion of catheter 10 that encircles terminal portion 64 of coil spring 36 is readily deflectable laterally.
-This reduces the likelihood of injury by that portion of catheter 10 to internal physiological structures in the body of a patient (Racz Col 5:35-41, 48-52, Fig. 3)], Racz fails to explicitly disclose wherein the coil has a pitch at least 1.2 times a diameter of the wire.
+This reduces the likelihood of injury by that portion of catheter 10 to internal physiological structures in the body of a patient (Racz Col 5:35-41, 48-52, Fig. 3)], Racz in view of Northrop fails to explicitly disclose wherein the coil has a pitch at least 1.2 times a diameter of the at least one wire.
 Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the device of Racz to have a pitch in the claimed range, as it involves only adjusting the dimension of a component disclosed to require adjustment.

-Regarding claim 16, Racz teaches
+Regarding claim 16, Racz in view of Northrop teaches

 The endovascular device of claim 15, wherein the spacer surrounds at least part of the control element circumferentially [Racz Fig. 10].